Norvel AME-061

 Click here for full size drawings in Adobe Acrobat format.
 If you don't have a viewer installed you can download it from Adobe.

-The Norvel AME-061 represents another AME-049 development branch that ran parallel to the now defunct Stels engines but, unlike them, it is very much alive and is well regarded as an entry level F1J engine.
-The Norvel AME-061 is a bored out version of the Norvel AME-049 and has many parts in common.
-It is a plain bearing engine using AAN (aluminium,aluminium, nickel) cylinder technology and a special button plug.
-With their low cost they provide a useful entry path to the American Junior Team F1J/F1P program.
+The Norvel AME-061 represented another AME-049 development branch that ran parallel to the now defunct Stels engines but, unlike them, was well regarded as an entry level F1J engine.
+The Norvel AME-061 was a bored out version of the Norvel AME-049 and had many parts in common.
+It was a plain bearing engine using AAN (aluminium,aluminium, nickel) cylinder technology and a special button plug.
+With their low cost they provided a useful entry path to the American Junior Team F1J/F1P program.

-These are light engines that can be competitive in F1J on light models.
-Gil Morris has been using the AME 06 in his POP-UP design, where it has been a consistent winner.
+These were light engines that could be competitive in F1J on light models.
+Gil Morris was using the AME 061 in his POP-UP design, where it was a consistent winner.

 October 2009: Norvel appear to be out of business.
 Their website is now a link farm operated by Tucows.
 Engines and parts are no longer stocked by SIG.